 I trust you’ll enjoy these last few weeks of fall, as we drift into the wintery months – filled with lots of Oasis College events including a 14 day winter seminar, movie nights…and more live streams early in the new year, from India.(Click on photo to read JdR quote:) Warmly, Heather Harmony O’Hara

 Summer Days…and Autumn on the Way

 Here in Edmonton, Alberta, according to me, we’ve been having a Camelot sort of summer…night time thunderstorms…daytime sunshine…and so much greenery everywhere…gardens growing tall and nearly wild!
 (Lovely!)
 The 2019 summer seminar wth John de Ruiter was exceptionally transformational and many of the VOD’s are currently available on JdR TV.
-After the usual six-week vacation, Oasis College meetings re-convened, and shortly afterwards, about 400 people went camping with John and attended a six-day seminar in the beautiful Rocky Mountains near Nordegg.
+After the usual six-week hiatus, Oasis College meetings re-convened in mid-August and shortly after, about 400 people went camping with John and attended a six-day retreat in the beautiful Rocky Mountains near Nordegg.